 Identifying contract cheating

 Research conducted by the Centre for Research and Assessment in Digital Learning (CRADLE) found that when teaching staff are asked to look for contract cheating when marking, they are much more likely to correctly identify it.
 So just being aware of contract cheating and being on the lookout puts markers in a better position to detect it.
-See the How to detect contract cheating resource developed by CRADLE for further advice.
+See the How to detect contract cheating (PDF, 486KB) resource developed by CRADLE for further advice.

 The TEQSA Substantiating contract cheating: a guide for investigators is another useful resource to assist in detecting and managing cases of contract cheating.